 Chicken and chorizo with vegetables makes a hearty and full flavoured dinner that the whole family will love.
 The Mediterranean style ingredients are simmered in a tomato and basil sauce all in the one pan - so easy!
 Gluten-Free, Paleo & Whole30 friendly.

-I do love my one pan dinners, this chicken and chorizo dish is a favourite in my house as it ticks all the boxes.
-This recipe is easy to make, you only need one pan to cook it, it has loads of flavour and is healthy!
+I do love my one-pan dinners, this chicken and chorizo dish is a favourite in my house as it ticks all the boxes.
+This recipe is easy to make, it has loads of flavour and is healthy!

-The chicken is tender and succulent while the smoky flavours from the chorizo gives this easy dinner a great depth of flavour.
+The chicken is tender and succulent while the smoky flavours from the chorizo give this easy dinner a great depth of flavour.

 I have to admit this isn't my recipe........my husband came up with this recipe when looking for ways to use up the copious jars of tomato and basil sauce we had in the freezer.

 We had a bumper summer for tomatoes as it was so long and hot hence we have a lot of homemade sauce to get through....which isn't a bad thing!

 Additional Recipe Notes